Guardianship

 People who cannot look after their own interests due to injury, illness or disability can receive help from a guardian.
 Such an arrangement is voluntary and tailored to the wishes and needs of the person under guardianship.
 The County Governor appoints and supervises guardians, and the Civil Affairs Authority (Sivilrettsforvaltningen) is the central guardianship authority.

-- The National Population Register is the authoritative source — it is not possible to grant or revoke guardianship powers in Altinn.
+The National Population Register is the authoritative source for guardianship powers.
+It is not possible to grant or revoke guardianship powers in Altinn — this is done via the County Governor.

 What it looks like for end users

-In the access management interface, the ward can see their guardians, and guardians can see the people they are guardians for.
+In the access management interface in Altinn, the ward can see their guardians, and guardians can see the people they are guardians for.
 If a ward has multiple guardians, all are displayed, but the specific areas each guardian is responsible for are not shown.